 VLAN can be defined, and working differs on different types and methodologies.
 VLAN is defined with two other types:

 - Port-based VLANs (untagged): In this type, a single physical switch is used to divide into multiple logical switches.

 - Tagged VLAN: In this type, we can use a single port switch to connect multiple VLANs.
 Here, the VLAN identifier identifies the frame to be connected with Ethernet frames in the port.
-If both switches understand the operation of tagged VLANs, a reciprocal connection is accomplished using one single cable connection from “trunk port.”
+If both switches understand tagged VLANs’ operation, a reciprocal connection is accomplished using one single cable connection from the “trunk port.”

 VLAN membership can be assigned to a device by any two methods Static and Dynamic membership.

 There are other methodologies used to accomplish on different layers of the OSI model: